About Liz Porter

 Liz's latest book is Crime Scene Asia: when forensic evidence becomes the silent witness, published by Singapore’s Marshall Cavendish in early 2018 and republished by Australia’s Big Sky in May 2018.

-Liz is an enthusiastic ocean swimmer who sings in the women’s pop choir The Decibelles, and occasionally with the Melbourne Bach Choir.
+Liz is an enthusiastic ocean swimmer who sings in the women’s pop choir The Decibelles.
 She is also a hopelessly devoted fan of the St Kilda Football Club.

 Liz Porter - Author, Journalist, St Kilda tragic